-A district grant is a reimbursement-model grant, the applying club must be prepared to underwrite the entire cost of the project and upon conclusion, file a final report with full documentation which then generates payment of the District's share of the cost.
-Proposed projects may be for any dollar amount but the reimbursement level of each grant is topped off at the stated award level set in the final award letter.
+A district grant is a reimbursement-model grant.
+The applying club must be prepared to underwrite the entire cost of the project, and upon conclusion, file a final report with full documentation which then generates payment of the district's share of the cost.
+Proposed projects may be for any dollar amount, but the reimbursement level of each grant is capped at the stated award level set in the final award letter.

-For the 2024/2025 year, applications must be submitted no later than Sat, August 10th, 2024.
+For the year 2025/2026, applications must be submitted no later than Sun, August 10, 2025.
 The application is a .pdf fillable form and must be submitted electronically using .pdf technology.
 Handwritten, typed or scanned forms will be rejected out-of-hand.
 The district grants committee will offer assistance if needed.

-Project time lines: By the time the applications are received and reviewed locally and then forwarded to Evanston for approval, at the earliest it will be late in September or early October before their approval will be received.
-At the other end of the process, projects must be completed and reported by June 30, 2025.
+Project timelines: By the time the applications are received and reviewed locally and then forwarded to Evanston for approval, at the earliest it will be late in September or early October before their approval will be received.
+At the other end of the process, projects must be completed and reported by June 30, 2026.
 The available eight-month span precludes undertaking summer projects.